flow-io/generator-flow-io/README.md

 The initialization process stops short of pushing the commit to the remote repository.

 Note: Git initialization assumes you have write access to the [flow-io](https://github.com/flow-io) organization on Github.
 If you are not already a member and are interested in contributing, contact one of the [owners](https://github.com/kgryte).

+#### Repository

+If you elected to initialize a local Git repository, you must specify the corresponding remote repository name.
+The default is the unique module id (e.g., `compute-mean` --> `mean` ).

 #### Author